 ‘I’m not very keen on flags, son?’ he said, and changed the subject.

-I didn’t think of this conversation again until Remembrance Sunday, in November, when the scouts were out again to form the backdrop for the squad of old soldiers who gathered at the War Memorial, chests heavy with medals, their dusty berets at jaunty angles.
+I didn’t think of this conversation again until Remembrance Sunday, in November.
+That’s when the scouts went out to form the backdrop for the squad of old soldiers who gathered at the War Memorial, chests heaving with medals and their berets at jaunty angles.

 My dad never went to this annual minute of silence, although he had six medals in an old tobacco tin in the drawer at home.
-He didn’t talk about the war when I was growing up – that generation didn’t, and what I learned about his service came out in bits and pieces when he was over 80 and enough years had passed for the rough edges to have smoothed away.
+He didn’t talk about the war when I was growing up – that generation didn’t.
+What I learned about his service came out in bits and pieces when he was over 80 and enough years had passed for the rough edges to have smoothed away.

-My dad had altered his birth certificate at 17 to make himself 18 and served as a gunner in the Royal Navy from 1939.
-His ship, HMS Alaska, was hit during the Battle of Narvik, in Norway, when dozens of the crew lost their lives.
-He survived two Arctic convoys and two things had remained firm in his mind: his mate being sliced in half by stray shrapnel as they stood behind their big gun; and watching boys his age from sunken merchant ships freezing to death in the icy sea.
+He survived two Arctic convoys and two things had remained firm in his mind: his mate being sliced in half by shrapnel as they stood behind their Mark XII gun watching boys his own age from sunken merchant ships freezing to death in the icy sea.
 ‘Throw us a line, mate, throw us a line,’ they called, but the sailors had orders ‘from on high’ not to do so, not to slow the convoy fleeing from Luftwaffe Messerschmitts.

 In 1942, dad joined the Royal Navy commandos and travelled on small boats up what he called the ‘chongs’ to rescue soldiers fleeing the Japanese advance through Burma.
 He could have applied for the Burma Star, medal No 7, but never bothered.

-My father had gone into the war as a patriot and came out agreeing with William Pitt that ‘Patriotism is the last refuge of the scoundrel.’
-He read Orwell, believed in fair play and common human decency.
+My father had gone into the war as a patriot and came out agreeing with Samuel Johnson that ‘Patriotism is the last refuge of the scoundrel.’
+He read Orwell and believed in fair play and common human decency.
 He had travelled all over the world and had come to see that ‘people are people,’ as he said.
 ‘No one is better than anyone else.’

 He was proud of the NHS, believed strongly in trade unions, voted Labour, but was never active.
 He had come out of the war unscathed and suffered what they call survivor guilt.
 The memory of those boys dying in the Arctic Sea never left him.